 - Global Health (in English or in French) – available for 2017 intake

-- Defence and Security (in French) – available for 2017 intake
+- Security and Defense (in French) – available for 2017 intake

 - Public Administration (in French) – available for 2017 intake

-In order to register in French policy streams, a C1 level in French will be required.
-For policy streams taught in English, a C1 level in English is mandatory.
+In order to register in French policy streams, a French language test is required.
+For policy streams taught in English, an English language test is mandatory.
 For more information about languages levels, please consult the Sciences Po admissions website.

 Master Schedule (2 years)

 For more information, please contact us.